• Skip to primary navigation

 Why Does it Matter?

 Anxiety disorder is a major problem affecting over 25 million Americans in their lifetime.
-Unfortunately, dealing with anxiety is costly, and according to Practical Pain Management, it costs approximately 42 billion annually.

 Anxiety and pain correlate and affect your productivity at work and how you relate with people in your social life.
-Studies show that 60% of patients with chronic pain may have an anxiety disorder to deal with.

-While traditional healthcare can help eradicate the pain and anxiety, trying out alternatives like medicinal cannabis also moves the needle.
-According to the Journal of Cannabis Research, 66.9% of patients reported cannabis use before seeking medical attention.
+While traditional healthcare can help eradicate pain and anxiety, trying out alternatives like medicinal cannabis also moves the needle.

 Many cannabis consumers find that different varieties of cannabis impact their anxiety differently.
 While more scientific research is still being done, it is important to know about these different types of cannabis and how they can affect you.

-If you find that Sativa-dominant strains are provoking your anxiety, try looking for Indica-dominant strains, or strains with higher levels of CBD.
+If you find that Sativa-dominant strains are provoking your anxiety, try looking for Indica-dominant strains or strains with higher levels of CBD.

 A picture of a cannabis plant.